m3rone/busfs-server/README.md

 From Codeberg
 1. Install `git`, and `python3`.
-2. Run `git clone https://codeberg.org/m3r/BUSFS-server.git` in your terminal to clone the repo
+2. Run `git clone https://codeberg.org/m3r/busfs-server.git` in your terminal to clone the repo
-3. Run `cd BUSFS-server`
+3. Run `cd busfs-server`
 4. Run `python3 -m venv venv` to create the virtual environment
 5. Run `source venv/bin/activate` to activate the virtual environment (`deactivate` to deactivate it)
 6. Run `python3 -m pip install -r requirements.txt` to install the dependencies

 From script
-1. Run `curl https://codeberg.org/m3r/BUSFS-server/raw/branch/master/install.sh | sh` (works with `apt`, `dnf`, `zypper`, `pacman`, `brew`, `apk`, and `yum`)
+1. Run `curl https://codeberg.org/m3r/busfs-server/raw/branch/master/install.sh | sh` (works with `apt`, `dnf`, `zypper`, `pacman`, `brew`, `apk`, and `yum`)

 Using Docker
-1. (soon)
+1. Run `docker pull codeberg.org/m3r/busfs-server:latest` to pull the image

 Using an executable
 1. (soon)

 ### Starting BUSFS

-If you've installed from Codeberg or the script, run `uwsgi --http-socket 0.0.0.0:5000 --wsgi-file start.py` (always be in the virtual environment when running.
+If you've installed from Codeberg or the script, run `uwsgi --http-socket 127.0.0.1:6798 --wsgi-file start.py` (always be in the virtual environment when running.
 The script puts you in one).

+If you are using docker, run `docker run -d -p 127.0.0.1:6798:6798 -v busfs-data:/app busfs-server:latest` to run the image.
+You can change the host and port by editing the `127.0.0.1:6798` part.

-You can adjust the host and port by modifying the command above
+You can adjust the host and port by modifying the commands above

 ### Updating BUSFS

 soon:tm:

 #### To consider
-It should be noted that if you put BUSFS behind a reverse proxy, do not forget to increase the maximum body size (guides for [nginx](https://nginx.org/en/docs/http/ngx_http_core_module.html#client_max_body_size), [apache](https://ubiq.co/tech-blog/increase-file-upload-size-apache), [caddy](https://caddyserver.com/docs/modules/http.handlers.request_body), [lighttpd](https://redmine.lighttpd.net/projects/lighttpd/wiki/Server_max-request-sizeDetails)) otherwise you will get a 413 error.
+- It should be noted that if you put BUSFS behind a reverse proxy, do not forget to increase the maximum body size (guides for [nginx](https://nginx.org/en/docs/http/ngx_http_core_module.html#client_max_body_size), [apache](https://ubiq.co/tech-blog/increase-file-upload-size-apache), [caddy](https://caddyserver.com/docs/modules/http.handlers.request_body), [lighttpd](https://redmine.lighttpd.net/projects/lighttpd/wiki/Server_max-request-sizeDetails)) otherwise you will get a 413 error.

-By default, update checking is disabled.
+- By default, update checking is disabled.
 You can enable it by typing `yes` instead of `no` in config.ini file.

-You may want to use [`screen`](https://wiki.archlinux.org/title/GNU_Screen) or daemonize uwsgi by adding `--daemonize logfile.log` to the start command to keep uwsgi running in the background.
+- You may want to use [`screen`](https://wiki.archlinux.org/title/GNU_Screen) or daemonize uWSGI by adding `--daemonize logfile.log` to the start command to keep uWSGI running in the background **if** you have installed it via Codeberg or script.
+With docker, `-d` flag takes care of that.
+- To change the password when running with docker, first run `docker ps` to get the CONTAINER ID and then do `docker exec -it CONTAINER-ID nano app/config.ini`

+- If you have set a limit on how big your /tmp can get, that will limit you to the maximum size you can upload.
 ### TODO / Roadmap
 - [x] Manage configuration through a config.ini file
-- [ ] Provide docker images
+- [x] Provide docker images
 - [ ] Provide executables with PyInstaller
 - [x] Add file downloads
 - [x] Add file deletion